ramblingsofadev/docs/configuration.md

 <h1 id="using-aphiria-components">Using Aphiria Components</h1>

-The configuration library isn't strictly tied to Aphiria's [routing](routing) or [console](console) libraries.
+The configuration library isn't strictly tied to Aphiria's [routing](routing), [console](console), or [encoder](serialization) libraries.
 However, if you do decide to use them, we've simplified how you can configure them:

 ```php
 use Aphiria\Configuration\AphiriaComponentBuilder;